Python-PyQt/PyQt6-Docs/descriptions/QtQml/QJSValue-setProperty-f-3.rst

 If this :sip:ref:`~PyQt6.QtQml.QJSValue` is not an Array object, this function behaves as if :sip:ref:`~PyQt6.QtQml.QJSValue.setProperty` was called with the string representation of *arrayIndex*.

-.. seealso:: :ref:`qjsvalue-working-with-arrays`, property(quint32 arrayIndex).
+.. seealso:: property(quint32 arrayIndex), :ref:`qjsvalue-working-with-arrays`.